tgrecojr/agentrunner/docs/04-tasks-OLD.md

   - [ ] 8.4 Implement failure handling and retry
     - Add `retry_on_failure()` method with max 2 retries
     - Execute with fresh context on each retry
-    - Log errors with trace_id
+    - Log errors to MonitoringCollector
     - Mark task as failed after exhausting retries
     - _Requirements: 5.4_